Quick Answer

 Printed Materials That Stay Up for Months

-Tom runs a plumbing company and prints door hangers with a QR code pointing to a booking form.
-Six months later, he updates his website and changes the booking URL.
+A plumbing company printing door hangers with a QR code pointing to a booking form is taking on risk.
+Six months later, a website refresh changes the booking URL.
+Every door hanger already printed now points to an outdated page.
+Reprinting costs time and money.

 Shared Codes Across Multiple Designs